capn-damo/GURM/README.md

 * cleaned the code
 * made the user settings simpler
 * added GIMP window icon
-* autosize the window depending, on the number of tabs
+* autosize the window, depending on the number of tabs

 ## Installation